observablehq/inputs/README.md

 The *selection* will be the list of athletes practicing the selected sport.

-Options:
+The available *options* are:

 * *label* - a label; either a string or an HTML element.
-* *style* - additional styles as a {key: value} object.
-* *format* - formats the option to display in the select.
-By default, if the data is a map, returns the selected key; if data is an array of values, returns the value.
-* *valueof* - creates the result.
-By default, if the data is a map, returns the elements associated to the selected key(s); if data is an array of values, returns the selected value(s).
 * *multiple* - a boolean allowing to select multiple values at once.
 Defaults to false.
 * *value* - the initial value of the select.
 If the data is a Map, use *key* instead.
 * *key* - the initial value of the select when data is a Map.
 If the data is an array, use *value* instead.
+* *format* - formats the option to display in the select.
+By default, if the data is a map, returns the selected key; if data is an array of values, returns the value.
 * *sort* - whether to sort the options.
 Defaults to false (no sorting).
 Possible values are *true* or "ascending", to sort the options in natural ascending order, and "descending", to sort the options in natural descending order.
 * *unique* - a boolean that indicates that the input should reduce the initial list of options computed from the data to a unique Set.
+* *keyof* -
+* *valueof* - creates the result.
+By default, if the data is a map, returns the elements associated to the selected key(s); if data is an array of values, returns the selected value(s).
+* *style* - additional styles as a {key: value} object.

 <a name="Table" href="#Table">#</a> <b>Table</b>(<i>data</i>, <i>options</i>) · [Source](./src/table.js)